Kidmek/Humble-Superhero/README.md

-# Humble Superhero API
+# Humble Superhero

-This project implements a simple API for managing superheroes and their humility scores using NestJS for the backend and Vite/React for the frontend.
+This project implements a simple web app for managing superheroes and their humility scores using NestJS for the backend and Vite/React for the frontend.

 ## Project Structure